 - 1. Architectural style: Brutalist. - 2.
-Ornamentation: large, projecting cast-in-place concrete hoods; projecting precast concrete fins. - 3.
-Building materials and finishes: concrete and red brick. - 4.
-Roof type, forms, and features (chimneys, cupolas, dormers, etc.): Flat roof with light shaft perforations, mechanical vents, and mechanical equipment integrated into the design to be viewed from taller buildings above as a "fifth façade." - 5.
-Interiors: Central courtyard and third floor lobby - 6.
-Cornices: The upper three floors act as an oversized, stepped out cornice, made of precast concrete panels and fins. - 7.
-Doors and windows: Continuous glass doors and windows at recessed entrances around buildings; vertical windows at upper levels separated by pairs of precast concrete fins. - 8.
-Porches and/or balconies: Outdoor balconies are formed at the inner courtyard as each of the top three floors steps out on the exterior, and steps in around the courtyard. - 9.
+Ornamentation (exterior): large, projecting cast-in-place concrete hoods; projecting precast concrete fins. - 3.
+Building materials and finishes: concrete, red brick walls, floors and paving. and Welsh quarry tile interior floors. - 4.
+Roof type, forms, and features: Flat roof with light shaft perforations, mechanical vents, and mechanical equipment integrated into the design to be viewed from taller buildings above as a "fifth façade." - 5.
+Cornices: The upper three floors act as an oversized, stepped out cornice, made of precast concrete panels and fins.

+- 6. Doors and windows: Continuous glass doors and windows at recessed entrances around buildings; vertical windows at upper levels separated by pairs of precast concrete fins. - 7.
+Bronze-framed windows. - 8.
+Porches and/or balconies: Outdoor balconies are formed at the inner courtyard as each of the top three floors steps out on the exterior, and steps in around the courtyard.
+(Other balconies protrude see lobby stairway to fifth floor.) - 9.
 Visible elements of structural systems (columns, beams, trusses, etc.): Massive, poured concrete columns supporting precast Vierendeel trusses support the building's superstructure. - 10.
 Massing of building: Inverted pyramid, set in a tripartite massing forming a brick base, a concrete body, and a stepped-out attic. - 11.
 Relationship of building to lot lines, sidewalks, and streets: The windowless red brick three-tiered base of the building on Congress Street serves as an effective visual closure to Dock Square.
-The building flows openly from the plaza through the central courtyard and back out the other side. - 12.
+Visitors' experience the building through the continuous brick paving from outside the building, through the second and third floor entrances, through the central courtyard and back out the other side. - 12.
 Vegetation and landscaping: Central interior courtyard paved in brick with a pyramidal skylight rising out of the center. - 13.
-Topography and landforms: Brick-clad terraced ramp along east elevation. - 14.
-Views: Faneuil Hall, Government Center, City Hall Plaza, Customs House, the waterfront, State Street and Washington Street, the Old State House and Beacon Hill.
+Topography and landforms: Brick-clad terraced ramps on west elevation and brick staircase on east elevation. - 14.
+Views to City Hall: Washington Mall to the Mayor's Office hoods, Cambridge Street, Congress Street. - 15.
+Views from City Hall: Faneuil Hall, Government Center, City Hall Plaza, Customs House, Boston waterfront, State Street, the Old State House, Washington Street, Congress Street to the second floor (north) entrance and to the first floor entrance, Blackstone Block.